Yubico/yubikit-ios/README.md

 [oathService executeDeleteRequest:deleteRequest completion:^(NSError * _Nullable error) {
     if (error) {
-        NSLog(@"Delete request ended in error %@", error.localizedDescription);
+        NSLog(@"The delete request ended in error %@", error.localizedDescription);
         return;
     }
-    // Request was successful.
+    // The request was successful.
 The credential was removed from the key.
 }];

 /*